Powerful stories build attention, connection, and status

 And for that, we need better stories.

-This isn’t just good behaviour though, it’s good business.
+This isn’t just good behavior though, it’s good business.
 When Tim Ferriss launched The 4-Hour Work Week …

 I quickly found that most media rightly don’t give a rat’s ass about book launches.
 They care about stories, not announcements, so I asked myself, “What if I couldn’t pitch my product directly?
 What if I had to sell around the product?” … People don’t like being sold products, but we all like being told stories.
 Work on the latter.

-The bolding here is mine, but you get the idea.
+The bolding is mine, but you get the idea.
 If you want to be invited into other people’s brains, you need to tell a better story.